was donated by dollface

 For the sake of her undeniable love, Kozue does whatever she can to catch Miki’s eye.
 She has long come to realize through the years of mental abuse that she will never be able to accomplish something ‘good’ or ‘righteous’ that Miki wouldn’t be able to outdo.
 She has no advantage over him, because there is no way for her to shift the power.
 So she turns the attention she craves to a negative state of mind.
 By turning herself into the town whore, she can keep him up late thinking of her, rather than simply showing her how she could have done it better, as he may have with piano or school work.
 But why does this plot even come to existence?
 There is enough symbolic proof in the series to suggest that when young, Miki and Kozue may have experimented sexually.
 While at the time they didn’t know what they did was wrong, they were curious.
 This could have left an emotional scar on Kozue and Miki, but in different ways.
 For Kozue, this was a time when they were equal.
 She had something to offer him that was completely different from what he could offer her, and there was no way he could better her.
 He could only use his difference to compliment her.
 This set the scale so neither of them was favorable.
 In fact, if one were to be in the position of power or superiority, it would undoubtedly have been Kozue.
 For Miki, though, it was a time when he was vulnerable.
 When he began to mature and understand, he realized that it was a time when he was not so pure and innocent as he likes to dream: surely his ‘shining thing’ could not have been something so animalistic.
 What hurts most is how much he desires to go back to that time and place.
 This is why Miki does not object verbally or physically to Kozue’s actions; while he shows the best he can that he disapproves, in the end she has no reason to stop.
 It torments him deep inside and she fully uses this to her advantage.
 It is the only time a machine of a man can be open to emotions.

 So does Kozue want Miki to spend sleepless nights fantasizing or agonizing?
 Does she intentionally strike his sore spot in order to make him reach out for her once more, or to give him a glimpse of the pain she felt all throughout childhood?
 There is evidence to support both.
 In episode 15, Kozue is seen chatting closely with a male student.
 Miki notices the two, and watches her, his eyes reflecting anger and disgust.
 Kozue meets his glance, and simply brushes him away, pulling the boy closer.
 By seeing the pain in his eyes when she flirted with other boys, she amplified his apparent heartbreak.
 Did she enjoy seeing him hurt?
 While this could easily be the answer, the moment Miki’s attention drifts elsewhere, Kozue shoves the boy away.
 The cause of this so happens to be Miki’s music teacher trying to get fresh with the 13 year old boy.
 By having it implied that Kozue made an attack on his life by pushing him down the stairs, two things become apparent.
 Either Kozue has an extreme dislike of pedophilia, or she is angered by another trying to move in on her brother.
 Judging by her treatment of Anthy, I’d say it’s the latter.
-While one could say that Kozue only puts Miki through such torment to keep his attention, it must be questionable considering the nature of SKU.
+While one could say that Kozue only puts Miki through such torment to keep his attention, it must be questionable considering the nature of Revolutionary Girl Utena,.
 It’s just a simple matter of likeliness, and by default there is almost always a double meaning behind a character’s actions.
 Surely she must not want to cause Miki pain just to keep his eye; she wants his concern, she doesn’t want him to suffer.
 But that doesn't necessarily mean that Kozue wants to make things easy for her brother.
 I really don't find it to be out of the question that Kozue would pull a slight bit of enjoyment from his discomfort.
 She may not like to see Anthy or the piano teacher causing Miki pain, but the idea of a smudge against his perfection isn't such a bad picture.
 She wants to be the one Miki thinks about, good or bad.
 So long as she is the only one evoking such emotions in him.
 This is what leads me to believe in the love/hate relationship we have become accustomed to in the show.

 So, can this matter be broken down any further?
 Come on, of course it can.
 This is Ikuhara we’re talking about.
 If Kozue both loves and hates Miki…what leads her to feel this way?
 Resentment could easily stem from her time living in his shadow; the twin factor usually plays out in such a manner.
 Take Juri and Shiori for instance.
 Shiori could love Juri for being so magnificent, but could also hate her for it.
 She dwarfed in the shadow of the one she was meant to feel safe with.
 It’s understandable to love someone when they have never been anything but perfect, but it’s also easy to hate the fact that you can’t be like that.
 The malice Kozue feels is simple to define.
 But just like in life, how can her love be pinned?
 What exactly can make you fall in love?
 How can you really tell?
 Miki is the mirror image of Kozue.
 Her opposite and yet her equal.
 When Kozue had a problem, it’s safe to assume Miki was there to fix it.
 When their parents divorced, the two were so young.
 They were confused and afraid, and could only find solace within each other.
 At that time, to Kozue, Miki was the only boy she would ever love.
 He was her prince, and he kept her safe in the garden, their kingdom.
 Before she was able to hate, she was forced to love.